 - Study Subject: Applicants should apply for the field of study they majored in at university or its related field.
 Moreover, the fields of study must be subjects which applicants will be able to study and research in graduate courses at Japanese universities.
 The fields of study may be restricted to particular fields by the Japanese Embassy/Consulate General (hereinafter referred to as the “Japanese diplomatic mission”) in the applicant’s country.
 A student who studies medicine, dentistry or welfare science will not be allowed to engage in clinical training such as medical care and operative surgery until he/she obtains a relevant license from the Minister of Health, Labor, and Welfare under applicable Japanese laws.
 Those studying traditional entertainment arts such as Kabuki and classical Japanese dances, or subjects that require practical training in specific technologies or techniques at factories or companies are excluded from this restriction.

-- Scholarship Award: Scholarship includes
+- Award: award includes

 - Allowance: 143,000yen (Research Students(non-regular students), 144,000yen (regular students in Master’s courses or professional graduate courses), or 145,000yen(regular students in doctoral courses) per month.
 (In case that the recipient research in a designated region, 2,000 or 3,000 yen per month will be added.
 The monetary amount each year may be subject to change due to budgetary reasons.)
-The scholarship is cancelled in principle if the recipient is absent from the university for an extended period.
-The scholarship will be also cancelled in principle in the following situations.
-If the recipient has been receiving the scholarship despite his/her falling under any of the following situations, the recipient will be ordered to return the amount of scholarship that he/she received during the period wherein he/she was involved with any of the following situations.
+The grant is cancelled in principle if the recipient is absent from the university for an extended period.
+The sponsorship will be also cancelled in principle in the following situations.
+If the recipient has been receiving the program despite his/her falling under any of the following situations, the recipient will be ordered to return the amount of scholarship that he/she received during the period wherein he/she was involved with any of the following situations.

 - The recipient is determined to have made a false statement on his/her application;